mjb6967/CKdpsApp/README.md

 # ツCKヤ DPS Meter

 A real-time DPS meter for **Throne and Liberty**.
 Track damage, skills, and crits in real-time.
-Save encounters, tag your builds, and compare them side-by-side to optimize your setup.
+Analyze your rotation with piano-roll timelines.
+Save encounters, tag your builds, and compare up to 4 side-by-side.
 Party mode for group DPS.
 Reads combat logs only — no injection, fully local.

 ---